 Team members will collaborate on a research-supported position paper, which will be no shorter than four full pages and no longer than six full pages, to offer their recommendations.
 The position paper must include cited references (MLA, APA, or Chicago style are acceptable) and a works cited sheet, which will not count toward the four-to-six-page length requirement.
 (Also, the title page doesn’t count toward the length requirement.
 If you are unable to reach the minimum length required, resume the research process — there is a lot of quality material out there on this topic.)
 The position paper will be submitted with the competition application and will be scored by judges prior to the national conference.

-Team members should research intellectual disabilities and best practices to support the education of students with intellectual disabilities.
+Team members should research ADHD and best practices to support the education of students with intellectual disabilities.
 You are encouraged to embark on this research using traditional sources as well as primary sources (ex. conducting interviews with individuals impacted by this disability or professionals who support individuals with this disability, etc.).
 Then team members should discuss the research in order to determine recommendations for their paper and presentation.

 Registration fee is $10 per person.